mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 One type of zazen is, that by zazen, we try to remove weeds on the ground, and reach certain stages of "no weeds," perfectly.
 At any cost, by the zazen, we struggle for weeding out, and make [the] whole world completely clean.
 But that is nothing but resting weeds.
 Resting weeds are temporary, for a certain period of time.
 So someday, weeds come back, come up, because you cannot destroy weeds.
 Because weeds are nothing but being – just like your existence.
 Weeds, flowers – beautiful flowers, ugly flowers, many kinds of flowers.
 As long as flowers exist in this world, immediately there are weeds.

 But actually, in the dualistic world, we don't like weeds.
 So, with hatred, we try to cut [them] down.
-But while you maintain ... hatred ... by the hatred, maybe you can cut [them] down. *[there is a loud airplane noise that makes it difficult to hear]* But it is not completely removing the weeds from the human world.
+But while you maintain ... hatred ... by the hatred, maybe you can cut [them] down.
+But it is not completely removing the weeds from the human world.
 Sometimes, somewhere, weeds come up.

 ##### 13:36